The official blog of the Lung Institute.

 Treat your Condition

 Not to state the obvious, but improving your condition can make a huge difference on your ability to enjoy the summer.
-Now, thanks to medical advancements like stem cell therapy, COPD sufferers are finally breathing easier.
+Now, thanks to medical advancements like cellular therapy, COPD sufferers are finally breathing easier.
 Patients report a higher quality of life and the opportunity to get back to the life they want.